Q: How do I get my retirement money or 401(k) without penalty?

-- You die and the account is paid to your beneficiary/estate
+- You pass away and the account is paid to your beneficiary/estate

 - You’re separated from service (through permanent layoff, termination, quitting or taking early retirement) in the year you turned 55 or later

-- You have to pay a levy on the 401k plan itself
+- Paying a levy on the 401k plan itself

 In these instances the normal income tax rules apply, but you won’t pay the early withdrawal penalty.
 Keep in mind, you may want to consider what is known as a 72(t) Distribution Plan, which may be the solution.

 Q: What are the reasons to take money out of a 401(k) without penalty?

 A: You may qualify to take a penalty-free withdrawal if you meet one of the following exceptions: